cemilbrowne/homebridge-airtouch5-platform/README.md

 # AirTouch 5 Homebridge support
 This plugin is designed to support an AirTouch 5 system.
-It works for me!
+It works for me with multiple AirTouch systems.

 ## Background